burlakius/NewsTelegramBot/README.md

 ### Features

-- Posting and reading the news
+- **News Management:** Easily post and read news updates within the system.
-- Communication between users and admins by asking questions
+- **User-Admin Communication:** Seamless interaction between users and admins through a question-asking feature.
-- Multilingual interface(currently ukr and eng)
+- **Multilingual Interface:** Currently supports Ukrainian (ukr) and English (eng) languages.

-## Requirements
+### Requirements

-####For deployment
+#### For Deployment

-- docker
+- Docker
-- docker-compose
+- Docker-compose

-####For editing
+#### For Editing

-- Golang compiler and tools:
+- **Golang Compiler and Tools:**
   - golang.org/x/text/cmd/gotext

+- **Database and Caching:**
   - Redis
+  - MariaDB

-- Mariadb
+- **Optional:**
-- Make(optional)
+  - Make (for convenience)

 ### How does the bot work?

-The bot makes a request for updates every interval (15 ms by default).
+The bot operates on a scheduled interval (15 ms by default) for requesting updates.

+#### Update Routing

-Routing of updates is handled by Router.
-It receives and sends updates to Dispatchers one by one (currently 4 of them are created and each is running in a separate goroutine).
+- **Router:** Manages the routing of updates.
+It receives and sequentially sends updates to Dispatchers.
+Currently, four Dispatchers are created, each running in a separate goroutine.

+#### Update Processing

-Dispatcher processes updates by main type (message, callbackQuery, etc.).
-At the moment we have implemented processing of messages, edited messages and callbackQueries.
-When it matches the desired type, the dispatcher passes the content of the update to Handlers.
+- **Dispatcher:** Processes updates based on their main type (message, callbackQuery, etc.).
+Implemented handling for messages, edited messages, and callbackQueries.
+Upon matching the desired type, the dispatcher forwards the update content to Handlers.

+#### Handling Updates

-Handler has a list of filters in it and a callback function that is called when the update matches the filters.
+- **Handler:** Contains a list of filters and a callback function.
+The callback function is invoked when the update matches the specified filters.
+This allows for flexible and customizable handling of different types of updates.